 - Conserve your gas!
 If the neighborhood power went out, chances are local gas stations are also down.
 Only use whatever appliances you need to and, if possible, turn it off overnight.
 A refrigerator can handle no power for 3-4 hours.

 - When the power comes back, drain the gas from the generator.
 If you leave the gas in, it can ruin the carburetor.

 - Change the oil one last time.

-- Every month, feed the generator a 1/2 gallon of gas and run it for at least a 1/2 hour.
-This will prevent blockage in the carburetor.
+- Every month, feed the generator a 1/2 gallon of gas and run it for at least 30 minutes.
+This will prevent blockage in the carb.